chtoucas/Narvalo.NET/docs/tutorials/code-contracts.md

 None of these assertions that will not survive in Release mode:
 - `Narvalo.Check`: Code Contract + Debug.Assert
-- `Narvalo.Check.DebugOnly` Debug.Assert (if CC can't handle the situation)
+- `Narvalo.Check.Unproven` Debug.Assert (if CC can't handle the situation)

 Invariants
 ----------